mattgorle/cc_php_001_wc/README.md

 | ccwc (PHP 8.4) | 0.065s |
 | ccwc.php (PHP 8.4) | 0.060s |

-However, it is 20-30% faster when processing a 33MB test file
+However, it is 20-30% faster when processing a 33MB test file.

 | Implementation | Wall time |
 |---|---|